openvinotoolkit/datumaro/docs/user_manual.md

 Check [supported formats](#dataset-formats) for more info about format specifications, supported options and other details.
-The list of formats can be extened by custom plugins, check [extending tips](#extending) for information on this topic.
+The list of formats can be extended by custom plugins, check [extending tips](#extending) for information on this topic.

 The list of currently available formats are listed in the command help output.

 Datumaro supports working with complete datasets, having both image data and annotations, or with annotations only.
-It can be used to prepare images and annotations independenty of each other, or to process the lightweight annotations without downloading the whole dataset.
+It can be used to prepare images and annotations independently of each other, or to process the lightweight annotations without downloading the whole dataset.

 A dataset is imported by its URL.
 Currently, only local filesystem